 Our pets provide us with great comfort, cuddles and company.
 They offer and inspire unconditional love.
 Unfortunately, that love between a family and pet may be used by an abusive partner to inflict emotional abuse, manipulate and control their partner.

 Individuals who are in an abusive relationship can call or visit their local Family Advocacy Program office.
 There does not need to be any physical violence for FAP to help.
-Anyone seeking support for relationship abuse can speak with a FAP victim advocate, who can guide them on:
+Anyone seeking support for relationship abuse can speak with a domestic abuse victim advocate, who can guide them on: